 Birders on site

-It all went quiet until April 14th when I visited one of my favourite counties, Hampshire, to see a White crowned sparrow.
-On the way to see this bird, Dan pointon had seen a Savi's warbler in Kent early morning, so I decided to drive to Grove ferry to see if we could see the bird before dusk.
-On arrival, the bird showed well in front of the hide, which I was totally made up with.
+It all went quiet until April 14th, when I visited one of my favourite counties, Hampshire, to see a White throated Sparrow.
+On the way to see this bird, Dan Pointon had seen a Savi's warbler in Kent early morning, so I decided to drive to Grove Ferry to see if we could see the bird before dusk.
+On arrival, the bird showed well in front of the hide, which I was totally made up about.

 Me on site at Grove ferry